hossam-create/Mnbara-Platform/docs/regulatory/strategic/LICENSING_PATH_ANALYSIS.md

 ```
 CHOOSE BANK CHARTER WHEN:

-✓ You need to take deposits
+âœ“ You need to take deposits
-✓ You need to offer lending
+âœ“ You need to offer lending
-✓ You need access to Fed/payment rails
+âœ“ You need access to Fed/payment rails
-✓ You have $20M-$50M+ capital
+âœ“ You have $20M-$50M+ capital
-✓ You have 5+ year timeline
+âœ“ You have 5+ year timeline
-✓ You have banking-grade management team
+âœ“ You have banking-grade management team
-✓ You want full banking relationship with customers
+âœ“ You want full banking relationship with customers

 BANK CHARTER IS NOT SUITABLE WHEN:

-✗ You only need payment services
+âœ— You only need payment services
-✗ You need fast time-to-market
+âœ— You need fast time-to-market
-✗ You have limited capital (<$20M)
+âœ— You have limited capital (<$20M)
-✗ You lack banking executive experience
+âœ— You lack banking executive experience
-✗ Credit/lending is not core to your model
+âœ— Credit/lending is not core to your model
 ```

 ---